GrayJack/language-carp/README.md

-# Janet Language support in Atom
+# Carp Language support in Atom

-Adds syntax highlighting to Janet files in Atom.
+Adds syntax highlighting to Carp files in Atom.

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.